Tales of The Lazy Star Gazer ©

 You can also read more about my adventures at my web site Rif's Place, at www.Rifkin.com

-I am the president of the Springfield Stars Club, Secretary of NERAL ( North East Region of the Astronomical League), a member of the Amherst Area Amateur Astronomers, the Arunah Hill Natural Science Center and a associate member of the Springfield Telescope Makers.
+I am the president of the Springfield Telescope and Reflector Society (STARS), Secretary of NERAL ( North East Region of the Astronomical League), a member of the Amherst Area Amateur Astronomers, the Arunah Hill Natural Science Center and a member of the Springfield Telescope Makers.

 I am also known for my home made Seltzer, which I make because I am too lazy to take all those empty bottles back.
 If you meet me at an Astro event, just ask for a glass of it with a twist of lime.